 'The OMG Systems Modeling Language (OMG SysMLTM) is a general-purpose graphical modeling language for specifying, analyzing, designing, and verifying complex systems that may include hardware, software, information, personnel, procedures, and facilities.
 The language provides graphical representations with a semantic foundation for modeling system requirements, behavior, structure, and parametrics, which is used to integrate with other engineering analysis models.
 SysML was developed in response to requirements developed jointly by the OMG and the International Council on Systems Engineering (INCOSE) by the diverse group of tool vendors, end users, academia, and government representatives.'

-On the Diagram Toolbox, click on the More tools button and select:
+On the Diagram Toolbox, click on to display the 'Find Toolbox Item' dialog and specify:

 - SysML 1.1

 - SysML 1.2

 - SysML 1.3 or

-- SysML 1.4
+- SysML 1.5